stefanionescu/voting-webapp/README.md

 # Simple Fullstack Voting Webapp 🗳️

 Simple voting webapp that can be run locally.
-Uses Express on the backend and React on the frontend.
+Uses Express on the backend and basic HTML/CSS on the frontend.